Alcohol, Asthma and Food Allergies: What You Need to Know

 From fancy cocktails to mulled wine to New Year’s champagne, the holidays are filled with celebratory drinks.
 But for those with food allergies or asthma, alcohol can bring more harm than holiday cheer.

 Don’t let symptoms dampen your holiday festivities.
-Before you pop some bubbly to ring in the New Year, check out what some of our magazine’s contributors have to say about mixing alcohol with asthma or allergies.
+Before you pop some bubbly, check out what some of our magazine’s contributors have to say about mixing alcohol with asthma or allergies.

 What Causes Your Reaction to Alcohol?
 Let’s uncork this problem, shall we?
 Allergic Living senior writer Jennifer Van Evra walks us through everything from chemicals in wine that can cause symptoms to food-related allergens, “allergy-like” reactions, and the culprit behind “Asian Flush.”